ckw017/ckw017.github.io/about.md

 ---
 ## What is our purpose?

-One of my peers in the Neuroecon lab asked me in the sense of "wait what are we supposed to be doing this week?"
+During my stint at Berkeley's [Neuroecon lab](https://neuroecon.berkeley.edu/), one of the other undergrads asked me this in the sense of "wait what are we supposed to be doing this week?"
 I didn't really have a specific answer for him at the time.

 In general though, I like to adhere to this philosophy: